 Ken tried to lure the best of his stable of freelancers out to Oakhurst to work for On-Line System full-time, even going so far as to purchase houses around the area which he rented out at cost to his programmers, who were often still in their teens, away from home for the first time, and not exactly savvy about basic life skills like negotiating a lease.
 A snowball effect began.
 As more money came in each month Ken signed more freelancers and hired more employees, whose work in turn brought in more revenue; only the real epics like Ultima, Zork, or Wizardry generally took more than a single programmer and two or three months in those days.
 This new revenue allowed him to sign yet more contracts.
 With the always aggressive Ken pushing hard all the time, On-Line Systems grew rapidly indeed.
 They absorbed the other offices on their floor one by one, then moved into a brand new building that the owner of the print shop built just for them.
 Oddly, the company retained Ken and Roberta’s house on Mudge Ranch Road as their official mailing address throughout these changes.
 The address had become synonymous with On-Line Systems, and in John Williams’s words created a certain image of the company as “a bunch of artisans living up in the woods — kind of a high tech artists commune — and in many ways that wasn’t far from wrong.”

 While there were some stereotypically nerdy sorts to be found at On-Line Systems, not least among them the aforementioned John Harris, the company as a whole hewed to the standard set by its garrulous work-hard-play-hard founder Ken.
-Like any growing company On-Line Systems had to employ plenty of support personal in addition to the technical staff: secretaries, warehouse workers, couriers, call-center personal, etc. And anyway, this was the California of the early 1980s, a place where the embers of the hippie era were still being stoked by dedicated diehards who were rather disproportionately represented in the technology sector.
+Like any growing company On-Line Systems had to employ plenty of support personnel in addition to the technical staff: secretaries, warehouse workers, couriers, call-center personal, etc. And anyway, this was the California of the early 1980s, a place where the embers of the hippie era were still being stoked by dedicated diehards who were rather disproportionately represented in the technology sector.
 There were plenty of parties (many hosted by Ken himself, and held in the On-Line Systems offices), and plenty of drinking and other forms of chemical indulgence.
 From Steven Levy’s Hackers:

 Tuesday night was “Men’s Night,” with Ken out on a drinking excursion.
 Every Wednesday, most of the staff would take the day off to go skiing at Badger Pass in Yosemite.
 On Fridays at noon, On-Line would enact a ritual entitled “Breaking Out the Steel.”
 “Steel” was the clear but potent Steel’s peppermint schnapps which was On-Line Systems’s beverage of choice.
 In company vernacular, a lot of steel would get you “sledged.”